 3. Technical Contact

-The technical contact manages the technical aspects of the domain, such as DNS configuration and server management.
-WHOIS records include:
+The technical contact is in charge of the technical side of things-like DNS setup and server management.
+WHOIS records list:

 - Name